 An estimated 40 million Americans suffer from a sleeping disorder, according to the American Academy of Sleep Medicine.

-The Sleep Center at St. Alexius Medical Center is a warm and relaxing place, consisting of six "suites".
+The Sleep Center at CHI St. Alexius Health is a warm and relaxing place, consisting of six "suites".
 These soundproof suites are furnished with a queen size bed, and with comfortable bedding, to ensure an environment most similar to the patient's bedroom.

 There are 84 different sleeping and waking disorders but some of the most common are:

 - Obstructive Sleep Apnea - a group of disorders characterized by cessation of breathing during sleep, excessive daytime sleepiness and frequent nighttime awakenings.
 Treatment often includes the use of a device to assist breathing known as Continuous Positive Airway Pressure (CPAP) as well as some types of surgery, depending on the severity of the sleep apnea.

 - Narcolepsy - a disease characterized by excessive daytime sleepiness and irresistible sleep attacks.
 These episodes may last from seconds to minutes and occur two to six times a day.
 In addition, the narcoleptic may have episodes of lapse of consciousness accompanied by automatic behavior, followed by amnesia.

 - Restless Leg Syndrome (RLS) - a condition in which one experiences unpleasant sensation in the legs and feet, especially at night.
 Often, patients complain of crawling, tingling, aching, stabbing, heaviness, or pins and needles sensation in one or both legs and even arms, usually when lying down or sitting.

 - Insomnia - the inability to sleep at a time when the person expected sleep to occur.
 The difficulty may be in either falling asleep or remaining asleep, or both.
 The disorder may be primary or secondary to some other illness, condition, or circumstance.